AxelThevenot/dbt-assertions/README.md

 FROM {{ ref('my_model') }}
 ```

-**Note:** this macro is made to generate assertions based of the result of the table.
+**Note:** this macro is made to generate assertions based on you query result.
 It means it must be generated at the end of the query.

 ```sql
 WITH